‘No haircuts or write-offs’: Govt mulling talking to bilateral partners for debt restructuring, says Dar

 Interest payments, or debt servicing, budgeted for FY24 have risen a whopping 85pc from last year to Rs7,303bn — accounting for 55pc of total current expenditure — making it the single largest expenditure of the government.

-The tax collection target for the Federal Board of Revenue (FBR) has been set at Rs9.2tr, which is 23pc higher than last year’s target.
+The tax collection target for the FBR has been set at Rs9.2tr, which is 23pc higher than last year’s target.

 Following last year’s actual high inflation at 28.2pc, the government set a target of 21pc for the next fiscal year.